SolenopsisInvicta/demo-webapp/README.md

 - JDK at least 21
 - a local mysql server

-Once the project is imported into eclipse, update config.properties for your local database.
+Import the project into eclipse, then update config.properties for your local database.
 The gradle tests should then be able to run.
-There is also a gradle task to produce a .war to deploy to your tomcat server.
+To produce a .war suitable for deploying to your tomcat server, run ./gradlew war